Leaping Into Memories: Space-Time Deep Feature Synthesis: Learned Preconscious Synthesis

 \subsection{Aggregation for Model Inversion}

-We have introduced model priming as a method to obtain a strong signal from a stimulus video based on which noise-initialized videos can be optimized.
-To implicitly enforce feature transition continuity across frames we include a temporal coherence regularizer.
-In addition, as the stimulus does not provide any prior intuition about the diversity of features, we use a feature diversity regularizer to effectively enhance the search space.
-Given their complementary properties, we formulate the final LEAPS objective as the combination of model priming, alongside the temporal coherence and feature diversity regularizers.
-In line with spatial feature visualization losses that optimize noise into images representing distinguishable features~\cite{alexander2015inceptionism,mobahi2009deep,santurkar2019image,yin2020dreaming}, we include a cross-entropy loss $\underset{CE}{\mathcal{L}}$ based on the network predictions given the synthesized input $\mathbf{x}^{*}$:
+We have introduced model priming as a method to obtain a strong signal from a stimulus video with which noise-initialized videos can be optimized.
+To implicitly enforce transition continuity across frames, we include a temporal coherence regularizer.
+In addition, as the stimulus does not provide prior intuition about the diversity of features, we use a feature diversity regularizer to enhance the search space.
+Given their complementary properties, we formulate the final LEAPS objective as the combination of model priming, temporal coherence, and feature diversity regularizers.
+In line with spatial feature visualization losses that synthesize distinguishable features from noise~\cite{alexander2015inceptionism,mobahi2009deep,santurkar2019image,yin2020dreaming}, we include a cross-entropy loss $\underset{CE}{\mathcal{L}}$ from class predictions given the synthesized input $\mathbf{x}^{*}$:

 where the regularizer term combines (\ref{eq:coherence}) and (\ref{eq:feat}): $\mathcal{R}(\mathbf{x}^{*}) = \underset{coh}{\mathcal{R}} + \underset{feat}{\mathcal{R}}$.
 Respectively, $r$ is a regularizer scaling factor.
-The final LEAPS objective enables the synthesis of high-fidelity features without being constrained to data availability or architecture types as shown in the results section.
+The final LEAPS objective enables the synthesis of high-fidelity features without being constrained by data availability or architecture types as shown in the results section.